 Where: Kewzing Bird Sanctuary – Kewzing | Khangchendzonga National Park – Chungthang

 How much: Khangchendzonga – INR 350/- per person

 Timings: Open 24 hours on all days

 13. Go rafting at Teesta

 Meandering through the beautiful landscapes of Sikkim, Teesta is the lifeline of the state, and one of the best spots in Sikkim to try adventure sports like rafting.
 The great rapids of this ferociously gushing river are can be tamed only by the most experienced and crazy of rafters.
-One of the best things to do in Sikkim, river rafting in Teesta are the perfect spot for all thrill seeking souls and adrenaline junkies who think they can take on the rough and rugged rapids (2, 3, & 4) of this mountain river.
+One of the best things to do in Sikkim in December, river rafting in Teesta are the perfect spot for all thrill seeking souls and adrenaline junkies who think they can take on the rough and rugged rapids (2, 3, & 4) of this mountain river.
 Other than rafting, adventure seekers also have the opportunity to camp on the banks of Teesta.

 How much: Starting from INR 1,500 per person